 Feeding therapy introduces new foods to picky eaters in a safe, play-based environment.

 At Little Steps, we follow the SOS (Sequential-Oral-Sensory) Approach to feeding.
-This approach is based on research that indicates feeding difficulties are almost always due to oral motor delays and/or difficulties with sensory processing.
-We consider the normal developmental stages of eating and build up children’s skills in these areas so they are able to manage a wide variety of foods.
+This method is based on research that indicates feeding difficulties are almost always due to oral motor delays and/ or difficulties with sensory processing.
+We consider the normal developmental stages of eating and build up children’s skills in these areas so that they can manage a wide variety of foods.

 Is feeding therapy a good program for my child?

-In order to participate in feeding therapy, a child must be able to sit at a table for at least half an hour, imitate an adult, and engage in some imaginary play.
+To participate in feeding therapy, your child must be able to sit at a table for at least half an hour, imitate an adult, and engage in some imaginary play.
 If your child does not yet have these skills, your clinical team at Little Steps can help build these skills first and work on some pre-feeding skills in the meantime.

 Where does feeding therapy happen?